 A magna cum laude graduate of The John Marshall Law School, Kristen was editor-in-chief of The John Marshall Law Review, one of the most prestigious honors programs at the school.
 Today, she writes frequently on a wide range of topics involving commercial litigation and insurance coverage, teaches Continuing Legal Education seminars and speaks on pertinent issues to client groups.

 Kristen has been recognized as a leader in the legal community and is an inspiration to other attorneys.
 In 2019 she was chosen as one of the “Notable Gen X Leaders in Law” from Crain’s Chicago Business (Crain’s), which is a select group of accomplished attorneys between the ages of 40 and 55 who hold senior leadership positions within the firm, serve as role models or mentors to other attorneys and are leaders outside of their law firms in professional organizations and community service initiatives.
+She was also elected to the Fellows of the American Bar Foundation, a global honorary society of attorneys, judges, law faculty and legal scholars whose public and private careers have demonstrated outstanding dedication to the highest principles of the legal profession and the welfare of their communities.
 In 2018 she received Crain’s “Notable Women Lawyers” for her contributions to the Chicago legal community and to charitable organizations and philanthropic endeavors.
 Kristen also received the Coalition of Women’s Initiatives in Law’s 2018 Inspiration award that identifies one woman each year who has achieved excellence in their legal practice, advocated for gender parity and encouraged the full talents, capabilities, skills and rights of women in the legal profession.
 In 2017 Kristen was awarded by Super Lawyers Magazine as one of the “Top 50 Women Lawyers in Illinois” and she was also chosen to be a Leading Lawyer, a distinction that is earned by less than five percent of lawyers in Illinois.
 Two years ago she was honored with the CBA Alliance for Women 2016 Alta May Hulett Award.
 This award acknowledges one outstanding woman lawyer who has significantly contributed to the advancement of women in the legal profession or other areas, and whose career exemplifies the highest level of professional achievement, ethics and excellence.
 In 2014 Kristen was recognized for her achievements and community involvement by being named one of “40 Illinois Attorneys Under Forty to Watch” by Law Bulletin Publishing Company.
 Past honors include the Illinois Rising Star distinction that she held for eight consecutive years, along with Emerging Lawyer, which is earned by fewer than two percent of all Illinois attorneys under 40 years old.